You are here

 • The first time an all-female panel sat in the court was on 3 May 2010.
 It comprised Justices Harris, Phillips and McIntosh.
 On 13 January 2014, there were, for the first time, more female than male judges on the court.
 Justices Phillips, McIntosh, Lawrence-Beswick (Ag) and Mangatal (Ag) comprised the majority.
 Males have been in the minority since the cadre of judges was increased from seven in 2019.

-• There have been 12 Presidents (including the incumbent) of the court since 1962.
-They have all been males.
+• There have been 13 Presidents of the court since 1962.
+The first 12 have all been males.
+The Hon Mrs Justice Marva McDonald-Bishop OJ, CD was appointed as the first female President on 18 July 2024.

 The Presidents since the inception of the court are: